tobbelobb/D3D_Folgertech_Prusai3_Marlin/README.md

  Documentation has moved to [marlinfirmware.org](http://www.marlinfirmware.org).

 ## Custom Folgertech Prusa i3 Release
-This branch was forked off the lastest release branch of the real Marlin project.
+This project was forked off the lastest release branch of the real Marlin project.
 All necessary changes have been made to the configuration files.

 ## Release Branch